Mujanati13/Aimphony/README.md

-Podcast-AI App API Documentation
-Overview
+# Podcast App Development Plan

-This is the official API documentation for the Podcast App, a feature-rich platform for podcast discovery, playback, and social interaction.
-The API provides access to podcasts, episodes, user management, playlists, and more.
+This document outlines the planning, tasks, subtasks, architecture diagrams, and timeline for developing the podcast application.
+The app will allow users to discover, subscribe to, and stream podcasts, as well as manage their profiles, playlists, favorites, downloads, and more.